 Decreases inflammation, burns calories, may help regulate blood sugar

-This continues on the study of “passive heating,” as in heat from an external source rather than from exercise.
+This continues on the study of “passive heating,” meaning heat from an external source rather than from exercise.

 A study that recently made international headlines found that taking a hot bath improves health and can burn calories.